Marcus-Y/portfolio/README.md

   <li>DaisyUI</li>
 </ul>

+## Future Plans
+* Create individual showcases for each projects.
+* Add more details
+* Create a backend to interact with my Personal Job Tracker.

 # 📝 Documentations for others to use
 In case if anyone wants to build their own React + Vite or ran into the same problems I had.